-Diego A. Pizzagalli, PhD, is founding director of the Center for Depression, Anxiety and Stress Research, director of the McLean Imaging Center, and director of the Laboratory for Translational and Affective Neuroscience at McLean Hospital, and is a professor of psychiatry at Harvard Medical School.
+Diego A. Pizzagalli, PhD, is founding director of the Center for Depression, Anxiety and Stress Research, director of the McLean Imaging Center, director of the Laboratory for Translational and Affective Neuroscience, and director of research for the Division of Depression and Anxiety Disorders at McLean Hospital, and is a professor of psychiatry at Harvard Medical School.
 He is an internationally known expert on the neurobiology of depression, and has made major contributions toward the identification of biomarkers of depression and treatment response.

-The main goals of Dr. Pizzagalli's research are to improve our understanding of the psychological, environmental, and neurobiological factors associated with mood disorders, in particular major depression.
-To this end, he integrates behavioral, electrophysiological, neuroimaging, and, more recently, molecular genetics approaches to investigate three important (endo)phenotypes of depression: anhedonia (loss of pleasure), increased stress sensitivity, and negative processing biases.
+The main goals of Dr. Pizzagalli’s research are to improve our understanding of the psychological, environmental, and neurobiological factors associated with mood disorders, in particular major depression.
+To this end, he integrates behavioral, electrophysiological, neuroimaging, and, more recently, molecular genetics approaches to investigate three important (endo)phenotypes of depression: anhedonia (loss of pleasure), increased stress sensitivity, and executive function deficits.

 As director of the Center for Depression, Anxiety and Stress Research (CDASR), director of the Laboratory for Translational and Affective Neuroscience (part of the CDASR), and co-director of the McLean Imaging Center, Dr. Pizzagalli is a leading expert in depression and anxiety research.

 Depression, anxiety, and related disorders affect one in five Americans over their lifetimes.
 Recent breakthroughs in genetics, neuroscience, and cognitive science are revolutionizing the understanding of these conditions.
 The ultimate goal of Dr. Pizzagalli’s research is to identify the biological, environmental, and psychological factors that contribute to depression and anxiety and translate those findings into new treatments.